 The Factory Act categorizes the factories in Thailand in 3 types.
 Each type has to comply with different obligations such as notification and application for permits.
 Some specific requirements regarding occupational safety and health and environmental protection are stipulated by the Act, including location selection, equipment management, waste control, pollutant emission control, etc.

-- Thailand Ministry of Industry (MOI) issued a notice (B.E.
-2559), making some changes to the List of Hazardous Substances under the Hazardous Substances Control Act (HSCA).
+- On 11 Mar, Thailand’s Department of Industrial Works (DIW) issued a notice (B.E.2562), consulting on a proposal to make some changes to the List of Hazardous Substances under the Hazardous Substances Control Act (HSCA).
+The proposed changes are as follows,...